Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts

-Recall from \secref{Preliminaries} that a group as in the statement admits a computable numbering.
-The next proposition shows that the computability notions that we obtain on $A^{G}$ do not depend on the choice of $\nu$. \begin{prop} In the previous definition, any two computable numberings induce equivalent representations. \end{prop}
+It follows from \Cref{prop:computabilitiy-groups} that a group as in the statement admits a computable numbering, and that all these numberings are equivalent.
+In terms of representations, this is expressed as follows: \begin{proposition} In \Cref{def:gdelta}, any two computable numberings induce equivalent representations. \end{proposition}